 - Internal Medicine - Cardiology

-She is board certified in Public Health and is
+She is board certified in public health.

-Ms. Bradley-Guidry was awarded the New Emerging Leadership Award from the National Association of Medical Minority Educators and the New Investigator Award from the UT Southwestern School of Health Professions.
+Dr. Bradley-Guidry was awarded the New Emerging Leadership Award from the National Association of Medical Minority Educators and the New Investigator Award from the UT Southwestern School of Health Professions.
 Due to her commitment to health equity and health disparities, she was selected as a National Institutes of Health, Minority Health and Health Disparities Scholar.

 She is a member of several professional organizations, including the American Academy of Physician Assistants, the Texas Academy of Physician Assistants, the Physician Assistant Education Association, The National Association of Medical Minority Educators, the National Association of Diversity Officers in Higher Education, and the DFW Area Health Education Center.